anodejs/anodejs/docs/SIMPLE_SETUP.md

 ### Create buddy account

+We need buddy account to let farms to pull sources.
+The account should not have rights stronger than reading (pulling) repositories.
+Letting farms operate over stronger account would harm security.

-Create new github account to be used by ANODE farm to pull sources.
+Create new github account.
 Let's assume you've called it ```myanodebuddy```.

-If you cannot create private repositories on github, create buddy account on bitbucket as well.
-You should use the same name and the same password for this buddy account.
+If you cannot create private repositories on github, create buddy account on bitbucket as well. __IMPORTANT__: The name and the password for the buddy account should be the same on github and on bitbucket.

 ### Setup github organization